This Maryland LLC Operating Agreement is a document that every Maryland Limited Liability Company should have.

 Can I Write My Own Operating Agreement in Maryland?

 Yes, you can write your own operating agreement in Maryland.
 However, we recommend that you have an attorney help you with the process to make sure your document is legally compliant.

 If you choose to create your own operating agreement, make sure you cover all the essential provisions because this will be a vital part of your LLC formation process.

 Does a Maryland LLC Need an Attorney for an Operating Agreement?

 No, an attorney is not necessary to draft an LLC operating agreement in Maryland.
 However, it is strongly recommended that you have a qualified attorney help you with your operating agreement to make sure all of the provisions are included and that the agreement will be effective in case of a dispute.

 How to Create an operating agreement for an LLC in Maryland...

-If you don't find yourself comfortable doing this on your own or know how much work will be involved in creating a legal document like an operating agreement, we recommend hiring a professional with experience drafting these types of agreements.
+If you don't find yourself comfortable doing this on your own or know how much work will be involved in creating a legal document like an operating agreement, we recommend hiring LegalZoom to draft these types of agreements.